Last updated: June 2026

 AAES Flight Support at JKIA

-AAES provides 24/7 flight support across Africa, including Kenya.
-Our team supports commercial airlines, private jets, cargo flights and charter operations with coordinated aviation support.
+Our team supports commercial airlines, private jets, cargo flights, charter operators and special mission movements with coordinated aviation support.

 AAES services include: